-The application process is now open for the 2018 Mildred Miller International Voice Competition.
-Young professionals aged 18–35 are encouraged to compete for cash prizes and solo roles in the 2019 Summer Season.
+The application process is now open for the 2018 Mildred Miller International Voice Competition, which offers young professionals cash prizes and solo roles in the 2019 Summer Season.

 The Mildred Miller International Voice Competition was founded in 2012 to identify and nurture talented young singers.
 The competition is named for Pittsburgh Festival Opera founder Mildred Miller Posvar, who sang for 26 illustrious seasons at the Metropolitan Opera and other world capitals.
 Miller's acclaimed recordings include Mahler's Das Lied von der Erde with conductor Bruno Walter, Mozart's Le Nozze de Figaro with Erich Leinsdorf, and the commemorative concert and album celebrating the Boston Pops Orchestra 100th anniversary with Arthur Fiedler.

 Interested in the 2018 Mildred Miller International Voice Competition?
 The application deadline has been extended to Thursday 4 October at 11:59 pm.

 Learn more about enjoying the 2018 Competition as an audience member.